brailynk/Machine-Learning-Project/README.md

 # Machine-Learning-Project-Asteroid-Catergorization-and-Danger-Level-Assessment
 """Contains file for machine learing project.
 The project aims to utilize machine learning methods in classifying asteroids as either capable of impact or incapable of impact.
-Then those that are capapble of impact are further catergorized based on possible damage to the Earth."""
+Data used is from https://www.kaggle.com/datasets/sakhawat18/asteroid-dataset """